aaron-schnieder/software-interview-questions/README.md

 # Software Engineering Interview Questions Project

-So I thought it would be helpful to create a with example software engineering interview questions to devs exercise their interview brain muscles as they get ready for interviewing.
+So I thought it would be helpful to create an app with example software engineering interview questions so devs could exercise their interview brain muscles as they get ready for interviewing.
 I am super passionate about the Web Components standard and wanted to take Polymer 2.0 for a spin, so this project was a great opportunity to make that happen.

 ## Features
-* Collection of example questions that exercise fundamental dev knowledge (data structures, iterators, conditionals)
+* Collection of example interview questions that exercise fundamental dev knowledge to solve (data structures, iterators, conditionals)
 * Users can write the solution to a given question in their browser and test the results
 * Unit tests go along with each question to test the user's solution and evaluate that it achieved the goal
 * Example solutions to the questions provided

 #### To Do
 Some additional features that I would like to add:
-* Static analysis of userland solution to catch bad patterns and Big O of space and time
+* Static analysis of userland solution to catch bad patterns and Big O of space and time.
-* Node based perfomance evaluation of userland solution vs example solution
+* Node based performance evaluation of userland solution vs example solution.

 ## Setup